merakigailabs/lets-go/notes.md

 Be carefull of route precedence , the most specific wins, make your route no there is no overlapping routes.

 there is no right or wrong way to name your handlers in Go

+It’s only possible to call w.WriteHeader() once per response, and after the status code has been written it can’t be changed.